CiscoDevNet/intersight-powershell/docs/New-IntersightAssetDeviceContractNotification.md

 ```

 ### -ContractStatus
 Calculated contract status that is derived based on the service line status and contract end date.
 It is different from serviceLineStatus property. serviceLineStatus gives us ACTIVE, OVERDUE, EXPIRED.
-These are transformed into Active, Expiring Soon and Not Covered.\n* `Unknown` - The device&apos;s contract status cannot be determined.\n* `Not Covered` - The Cisco device does not have a valid support contract.\n* `Active` - The Cisco device is covered under a active support contract.\n* `Expiring Soon` - The contract for this Cisco device is going to expire in the next 30 days.
+These are transformed into Active, Expiring Soon and Not Covered.\n* `Unknown` - The device&amp;apos;s contract status cannot be determined.\n* `Not Covered` - The Cisco device does not have a valid support contract.\n* `Active` - The Cisco device is covered under a active support contract.\n* `Expiring Soon` - The contract for this Cisco device is going to expire in the next 30 days.

 ```yaml
 Type: AssetDeviceContractNotification.ContractStatusEnum